Living in Wandsworth

-It's a borough with a buzz - and that makes it a great place to work.
+It is a borough with a buzz - and that makes it a great place to work.
 Accommodation, as in most parts of London, can be expensive but there are still affordable areas for first time buyers and the borough has good public transport connections.

-Wandsworth is served by a range of public transport, with many bus routes, Underground stations and railway stations, the best known being Clapham Junction, reputed to be the busiest in Europe.
+Wandsworth is served by a range of public transport, with many bus routes, London Underground stations and railway stations, the best known being Clapham Junction, reputed to be the busiest in Europe.
 Clapham Junction has regular rail services to Vauxhall, Waterloo and Victoria.
 As well as having South East train services and being on the Overground network.

-The council aims to run its services as efficiently as possible and keep council tax bills affordable.
-The average Wandsworth council tax bill is the lowest in the country.
+The Council aims to run its services as efficiently as possible and keep Council Tax bills affordable.
+The average Wandsworth Council Tax Bill is the lowest in the country.